Defending Your Baby's Right to Breastfeed

 Being accosted like this can be a very emotionally draining experience, but thankfully it is rare.

-The manager ended up apologizing profusely and agreed to my suggestion that they should train all their workers about the state law regarding breastfeeding in public.
+In both cases, the manager ended up apologizing profusely.
+They also agreed to my suggestion that they should train all their workers about the state law regarding breastfeeding in public.

-Oh, and there was that one time a Target employee tried to stop me entering the store because they thought my newborn in a sling was a puppy–HA!
-They were so embarrassed. 🙂
+Oh, and there was that one time a Target employee tried to stop me entering the store because they thought my newborn in a sling was a puppy--HA!